 More recent efforts to emphasize environmental issues in China’s charity sector include the launch of the China Environmental Grantmakers Alliance (CEGA) platform in 2018, the first of its kind, enabling Chinese environmental grantmakers to exchange ideas and collaborate.

-Jointly initiated and founded by 10 foundations including CEPF, CGCF, the Alibaba Foundation, SEE Foundation and more, CEGA helps to address the lack of basic information about environmental grantmaking in China.
+Jointly initiated and founded by 10 foundations including CEPF, CGCF, SEE Foundation and more, CEGA helps to address the lack of basic information about environmental grantmaking in China.